vijexa/IoT-Grow-Lamp/README.md

 #### (boolean) daylight_saving

-Equate this to true if your country has daylight saving time.
+Assign this to true if your country has daylight saving time.

 #### daylight_saving_period